 Palmer Student Research Symposium

-Submission and Presentation Coordinators: Alex Homan (Biology and Psychology) and Kelsey Diggins (Nursing)
+Submission and Presentation Coordinators: Gage Dewsbury (Applied Agriculture and Food Studies) and Kelsey Diggins (Nursing)

 Facilities and Media Coordinator: Kali Hill (Nursing)

 Volunteer and Judge Coordinators: Kali Hill (Nursing) and Kaitlyn Smith (Nursing)